timmywebdev/T1A3_TimothyNguyen/README.md

     then

     `python3 source /path/bin/activate`
-5. Install dependables to virtual environment:
-    `pip install colorama`
-  and
-    `pip install art`
-6. Run application with following code:
+5. Run application with following code:
     `./src/app.sh`
-7. Follow the on screen instructions to play and enjoy!
+6. Follow the on screen instructions to play and enjoy!

 For R17, a bash script (app.sh) has been created so it is alot easier to run the application.
 There are no system or hardware requirements for this application to run natively.